GW-modelling-Spring2021/Course_Materials/Assignments/HW9_River_of_Dreams/The_Challenge.md

 Please check your figures and explanation with at least one other student before turning them in.
 Include their comments in your initial submission!

+### What is Due?
+When?

+Sunday night: nothing is due.
+But, I'm happy to look at your initial submission if you want to turn it in early.

+Monday night: your two one-at-a-time changes to the system - describe the change, show the flow and head plots before and after, explain why the hydrologic change led to the model output change.
+Also include comments from at least one other student on your interpretation of the plots.

+Tuesday: come to class ready to share your results and explanations.

+Wednesday night: your final submission.

 Enjoy!